TapWithUs/tap-ios-sdk/README.md

 ### rawSensorDataReceived(identifier: String, data: RawSensorData)

 this function is called in a 200 calls per minute rate, and it's purpose is to stream the Sensors (Gyro and Accelerometers) values.
 More or that later....

+### tapDidReadHardwareVersion(identifier:String, hw:Int)

+This function is called when the TAP is connected and the Hardware version was read from the device.
+The format is Integer: MMmmbb
+MM for major, mm for minor, bb for build.
+Example: 30200 Translates into hardware: 3.2 (30200 -> 03 02 00 -> 3.2)

+### tapDidReadFirmwareVersion(identifier:String, fw:Int)

+Same as Hardware version, but for Firmware version.
+Same format, See above: **tapDidReadHardwareVersion**

 ## Adding a TAPKitDelegate :